-5.58 The masterplan identifies a number of existing back streets which could be brought forward for retro-fit improvements for the benefit of existing residents.
+5.59 The masterplan identifies a number of existing back streets which could be brought forward for retro-fit improvements for the benefit of existing residents.
 Case studies show multiple benefits which include fostering better relationships between neighbours, hosting mini-events for local residents, increasing amenity value, reducing instances of anti-social behaviour through improved boundary treatments and creating more child-friendly spaces.

-5.59 There are many successful examples of where back street or alley way greening has worked, and which still allow for daily requirements such as secure bin storage, being able to access bins for refuse collection and maintaining vehicular access for residents parking.
+5.60 There are many successful examples of where back street or alley way greening has worked, and which still allow for daily requirements such as secure bin storage, being able to access bins for refuse collection and maintaining vehicular access for residents parking.

-5.60 Organisations such as Groundwork have supported a number of communities to bring forward back street improvement schemes through community co-design.
-Local community groups provided nature based solutions that could work within a community setting, with technical advice and capital funding provided by Groundwork & its partnerships.
+of communities to bring forward back street improvement schemes through community co-design.
+Local community groups provided nature based solutions that could work within a community setting, with technical advice and capital funding provided by Groundwork its partnerships.
 Any proposals for alleyway improvements in Barnoldswick would be delivered through co-design and consultation with the local community.